Bruce699/Experimental-Todos/README.md

 # Experimental Todos

-A collection of experimental interactive prototypes exploring the intersection of **typography**, **physics simulation**, and **task management UI**.
-Each project transforms text into a physical medium — letters that fall, bounce, pile up, and form landscapes.
+An experiment that originated from a p5.js practice — exploring the intersection of **typography**, **physics simulation**, and **interactive UI**.
+Each prototype transforms text into a physical medium — letters that fall, bounce, pile up, and form landscapes.

 ---